 Identification: A medium-sized, late spring Nomad.
 Females are all red, without the yellow marks on many other Nomads.

 Similar Species: Also called the Five-spined Nomad, this species is best distinguished from the very similar Articulated Nomad (Nomada articulata) by the length of the small spines on the end of the hind tibia.
 Austral Nomads tend to be active slightly early in the spring than Articulated, since the hosts of the later usually don’t emerge until the end of May.
+The Lehigh Gap Cuckoo Nomad Bee (Nomada lehighensis) is another late spring species that can be all red (though usually has a few yellow dots).
+Based a small sample size, N. lehighensis tend to be a lighter red (vs. dark brick red for N. articulata and N. australis).

 Known or Suspected Hosts: Allegheny Mining Bee (Andrena alleghaniensis)